Lectures, events, classes, special features, and more.

 Keeper Connections and Animal Encounters

-Below is the summer Keeper Talk and feeding schedule.
-This full day of fun starts on June 7 and goes through Labor Day weekend.
-Please check the board at the Main Gate for daily updates.
+Below is the daily Keeper Talk and feeding schedule.
+Please check the board at the Main Gate for updates.
 This schedule is subject to change as needed.

 |10:15 am||Red Panda, Exploration Zone